Vivojay/mariana-music-player/README.md

 can retain nested groups, embed another playlist or complete album as a group, import M3U/M3U8 or an explicitly supplied YouTube playlist, and export portable UTF-8 M3U8.
 Remote playlist imports are snapshots; Mariana never edits a remote YouTube playlist.
+Exporting over an existing file requires confirmation;
+`--yes` is the explicit non-interactive overwrite approval.
+The approved file identity is revalidated before replacement.
 Existing `queue save/load` commands remain compatible and use the same snapshot store.

 Album search keeps editions separate.
 Local release MBIDs and normalized album tags are preferred; hybrid search can add MusicBrainz releases, conservatively